 Welcome from the Head of School

-Our expertise in research was recognised in the most recent evaluation of New Zealand universities, when we were ranked top in the country in each of the two broad areas of scholarship within the School — Earth Sciences and Geography — and when Victoria was ranked first in New Zealand for research quality overall.
+The School has strong links with several external organisations, supporting and underpinning the quality and richness of our research and teaching.
+Our research expertise was recognised in the most recent PBRF (Performance-Based Research Fund) evaluation of New Zealand universities: we ranked number one in the country in both Earth Sciences and Geography.
+Victoria University was ranked first in New Zealand for research quality overall.

-The teaching programmes delivered by this School span a broad range of disciplines: from the Earth’s deep interior to the interaction of sea, land, and air and the diverse natural and cultural landscapes that we live in.
-Undergraduate and graduate programmes are offered in Geology, Geophysics, Geography and Physical Geography, Development Studies, Environmental Studies and Environmental Science, Meteorology, and Climatology and Climate Change.
-In each of these fields, emphasis is placed on laboratory and field work that provide real-world context to academic learning.
+Our teaching portfolio is very broad, from the interior of the Earth to the top of the atmosphere, from the physical processes that cause earthquakes to the social and cultural responses to the world we live in and how it is governed.
+Undergraduate and graduate programmes are offered in Geology, Geophysics, Human Geography and Physical Geography, Geographic Information Sciences, Development Studies, Environmental Studies and Environmental Sciences, Meteorology, and Climatology and Climate Change.
+In every field there is a component of hands-on laboratory or field work that give some real-world counterpoint to classroom lectures.

-We are closely affiliated with the Antarctic Research Centre and students from this School work with staff in the Centre, which naturally extends our research focus into this unique environment.
-The School also hosts the Climate Change Research Institute, which provides opportunities for students to tackle problems and the interface between climate research and policy, and the Institute of Geophysics.
+We are closely affiliated with the Antarctic Research Centre, and students from the School work with staff there.
+The School also hosts the Institute of Geophysics and the Climate Change Research Institute, which provide opportunities for students to tackle problems in climate physics and at the interface between climate research and policy.

 So, again - welcome.
 We look forward to meeting with you and to helping you achieve your goals.